sharbata/2xb3_labs_2021/README.md

-# 2XB3-Labs
+# 2xb3-labs
-Repo for all 2XB3 Labs for our Group
+Repo for all SFWRENG 2XB3 labs for our group
 Members:
 Ammar Sharbat: sharbata
 Mohinder Kallay: kallaym